tnichols217/notes/obsid-readme.md

 The obsidian-columns codeblock syntax utilizes named codeblocks from the Obsidian markdown spec, seen [here](https://help.obsidian.md/Editing+and+formatting/Basic+formatting+syntax#Code+blocks)

 Similar to the callout syntax, use a col named codeblock to initiate a column group.
-All items within the col codeblocks
+All items within the col codeblocks will be rendered as its own column.
+The col-md codeblock can be nested within the col codeblock to group multiple items together into a single column.

-## Codeblock Settings Block
+### Codeblock Settings Block
-All blocks have a settings header that is defined as everything above a `===` delimiter
+Both the col and col-md codeblocks have a settings header that is defined as everything above a `===` delimiter

 - col
 	- height: CSS height or `shortest`